Golden Horseshoe Saloon

 The Golden Horseshoe Saloon (referred to as Pecos Bill's Golden Horseshoe Saloon during construction) is a restaurant and attraction at Disneyland Park in Anaheim, California in the United States.
 It opened in 1955 with several other original attractions at Disneyland Park.
-Over the years the venue has housed multiple stage shows; it currently shows "Showdown at the Golden Horseshoe!" seven days a week.
-The "saloon" is located in Frontierland and has a picturesque view of the Rivers of America, New Orleans Square and part of Critter Country.
+Over the years the venue has housed multiple stage shows.
+The "saloon" is located in Frontierland and has views of the Rivers of America and New Orleans Square.

 History

 The Golden Horseshoe Stage unofficially opened on July 13, 1955, as the Golden Horseshoe Saloon, when Walt and Lillian Disney, along with dozens of guests, celebrated their 30th anniversary with a private party and the premiere showing of the original Golden Horseshoe Revue.

 On Saturday, July 16, 1955, the Golden Horseshoe opened a day early for a private party of corporate sponsors.
 This show marked Wally Boag's first official performance as Pecos Bill/Traveling Salesman at the Golden Horseshoe Saloon.

 The first show to open on the stage was Slue Foot Sue's Golden Horseshoe Revue (mistakenly spelled "Review") on July 17, 1955.
 The revue's music was written by Charles LaVere, who served as the show's pianist, and used lyrics by Tom Adair.
 The script for the production was co-authored by two of its stars, Donald Novis and Wally Boag.
 This variety show ran a record 39,000 times and is listed in the Guinness Book of Records as the longest-running musical of all time.
 One of the features of the show was to have children from the audience sing and dance on stage.
 "Davy Crockett" was a favorite song performed by the guests.

 In 1962, Ron Miller, son-in-law to Walt Disney, directed a made-for-television movie by the same title.
-The film starred Disney actress Annette Funicello, Ed Wynn, Betty Taylor, Gene Sheldon, Wally Boag and Walt Disney himself.
+The film starred Disney actress Annette Funicello, Ed Wynn, Betty Taylor, Gene Sheldon, Wally Boag and Walt Disney.

 Productions

 Golden Horseshoe Revue

 The Golden Horseshoe Revue was the original and longest running show at the saloon, playing from July 17, 1955 until October 12, 1986.
 Over the years it starred Wally Boag, Betty Taylor, Don Novis, Fulton Burley, Dick Hardwick, Frankie Wylie, Jack Watson, Judy Marsh, Burt Henry, Dana Daniels, Jay Meyer, Kirk Wall, Jimmy Adams, Don Payne, Ron Schneider and many others.

 The stage show featured saloon owner Slue Foot Sue and her dance hall girls who welcomed the audience with "Hello Everybody", followed by a flirtatious interactive song like "A Lady Has to Mind Her P's and Q's" or "Riverboat Blues".
-The show's MC introduced various skits featuring a traveling salesmen, played by Wally Boag, and later Dick Hardwick.
+The show's MC introduced various skits featuring a traveling salesman, played by Wally Boag, and later Dick Hardwick.

-The show would be interrupted by Pecos Bill himself, who would sing his self-titled signature song.
+The show would be interrupted by Pecos Bill, who would sing his self-titled signature song.